• Skip to primary navigation

 Like most Czech food it pairs well with beer.

 It’s a hearty comforting meal that always seems to satisfy, especially when it’s a little chilly outside.
+This traditional classic is a must-eat in Prague.
 Don’t pass it up!

 6. Duck confit

-A olate of duck confit with cabbage and bread dumplings in Prague
+A plate of duck confit with cabbage and bread dumplings

 One of the best meals we had in Prague.